-Márta teaches mathematics (in English) at Petrik Lajos bilingual school (grades 9-12), where she investigates the effectiveness of implementing the Pósa method in public school setting.
+Márta teaches mathematics at Petrik Lajos bilingual school (grades 9-12), where she investigates the effectiveness of implementing the Pósa method in public school setting.
 She is also a PhD student at the Language Pedagogy Programme of Eötvös Loránd University where she conducts research on alternative forms of assessment such as assessment based on gamification.

 Zoltán teaches mathematics (grades 7-12) at Fazekas Mihály School in Budapest.
 He participated in the International Mathematics Olympiad as a student, and now he is a trainer of the Hungarian team.
 He teaches at various mathematics camps in Hungary, including those founded by Lajos Pósa and the Camp of Mathematical Amusements.

 Péter is a Research Fellow at the Rényi Institute of Mathematics, and he teaches mathematics (grades 7-12) at Szent István Secondary School in Budapest.
 He has extensive experience teaching mathematics and mathematics education to college/university students, as well as teaching mathematics to secondary students.
 Péter is the chief organizer of various mathematics camps in Hungary, including those founded by Lajos Pósa and the Camp of Mathematical Amusements.
 He directs the Joy of Thinking Foundation, whose aim is to promote mathematics education of gifted students in Hungary.